lopestom/twrp_device_ulefone_Armor_10_5G/README.md

 ---------------
 Status: booting - notboot

-recovery-Armor_10_5G-A11-2023MMDD-hhhh.img => Working??
+recovery-UA10_5G_NoCrypt-20230323.img => Working
- - Work but when reboot to system and rebooted in the recovery mode -- stuck in the TWRP logo.
+ - Work.
+But for anyone know about devices updating A10 to A11 so OEMs put recovery.img in the \vendor\etc and need delete that file to have TWRP permanently.
 ------------------------------------
 Credit: tester for [osSSya - 4pda](https://4pda.to/forum/index.php?showuser=1949259)